yhatt/marp-cli-example/README.md

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/yhatt/marp-cli-example)

-> :information_source: The auto-generated open graph image is not available in deployment through Vercel.
+> :information_source: To enable the auto-generated open graph image in Vercel, you have to turn on ["Automatically expose System Environment Variables"](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) in your Vercel project dashboard.

 ## How to write